Addiction in the Elderly People: Symptoms and Treatment

 - Conflicts with family or close friends

-For many, these changes bring a sense of isolation and loneliness.
-These are feelings that are frequently tied to, and exacerbated by, substance abuse.
+For many, these changes bring a sense of isolation and loneliness exacerbated by substance abuse.

 As people get older, their physical and mental health declines.
-Many of them self-medicate to reduce chronic pain or minimize the negative effects caused by a mental health disorder.
+Many elderly adults self-medicate to reduce chronic physical pain or minimize the negative effects caused by a mental health disorder.

 - Detoxification and withdrawal management